Ajatt-Tools/AnkiNoteTypes/templates/Japanese sentences/README.md

 The note type also contains a separate field for Japanese pitch accent pattern.
 I use [this Anki add-on](https://ankiweb.net/shared/info/1225470483) to generate pitch accents.

+The `Image` field will be shown on the front if a card has `imageonfront` tag.

 ### 2: Production

 This card type is designed to teach you how to write the target word.